Outis09/8-Week-SQL-Challenge/Case Study #4 - Data Bank/Customer Transactions.md

  ORDER BY cd.customer_id,ROW_NUMBER() OVER(PARTITION BY cd.customer_id ORDER BY cd.month);
 ```

-The first CTE, `sum_txns`, sums the transaction for a given customer and a given month.
-I used a case when statement to convert purchases and withdrawals to negatives leaving only deposits as positives.
+The first CTE, `sum_txns`, sums the transaction for each customer in a given month.
+I used a `CASE WHEN` statement to convert purchases and withdrawals to negatives leaving only deposits as positives.
 That way, when they are added,purchases and withdrawals will actually be subtracted from deposits.
 I also converted the transaction dates to end of month dates.

 In the second CTE,`closing_dates`, I generated end of the month dates for January - April for all customers.
 This is because the first transactions were in January and the last transactions were in April.

 In the main query, I selected the customer IDs and extracted the month names from the `closing_dates` CTE.
-I used a windows function to get a running sum for every customer after each month.
+I used a windows function to get a running sum for every each customer after each month.
 In months that transactions had not been recorded, this function put the preceding balance there as closing balance.
 I used the `ROW_NUMBER()` windows function to number the rows and ordered by that number.

 **Results:**